 Occupational safety and health at K-State

-The Kansas Department of Human Resources (KDHR), Industrial Safety & Health Section regulates the University with regard to occupational safety and health.
+The Kansas Department of Labor (KDOL), Industrial Safety & Health Section regulates the University with regard to occupational safety and health.
 Under K.S.A.
-44-636, KDHR, by reference, applies the Occupational Safety and Health Administration (OSHA) standards as found in the Code of Federal Regulations (CFR).
+44-636, KDOL, by reference, applies the Occupational Safety and Health Administration (OSHA) standards as found in the Code of Federal Regulations (CFR).

 Environmental Health and Safety in cooperation with the Campus Environmental Health and Safety Committee develops guidelines to help departments comply with the occupational safety and health standards.
 This help is meant to provide to all employees at Kansas State University the proper guidelines to prevent workplace accidents.
 Under all circumstances, employees must be properly trained to perform their required tasks.
 These guidelines are to be used as building blocks for individual units to properly provide adequate safety and health protection for their workers.
 Their purpose is to create an overall awareness of the hazards of the job as well as to offer guidelines for safe work practices.
 Employees should review, be familiar with, and understand the information set forth in the guidelines.

 The following Kansas State University rules or guidelines exist: